-Since his article is not primarily an argument from the book of Job, he offers no exegesis in the article on those passages, or others, where the "sons of God often denotes angels in the Old Testament." (emphasis mine). [his footnote #6 explicitly states which passages he has in mind; See Job1:6; 2:1; 38:7; cf. Ps.29:1; 89:7].
-(I will address both psalms noted by Kline a little later in this study).
+Since his article is not primarily an argument from the book of Job, he offers no exegesis in the article on those passages, or others, where the "sons of God often denotes angels in the Old Testament." (bold emphasis mine). [his footnote #6 explicitly states which passages he has in mind; See Job1:6; 2:1; 38:7; cf. Ps.29:1; 89:7].
+(I will address all of these passages noted by Kline and Sarfati a little later in this study).